Masvingo Province

 Masvingo Province is bordered by Matabeleland South Province to the southwest, Midlands Province to the northwest, Manicaland Province to the northeast, and Mozambique to the southeast.
 It has an area of 56566 km2, equal to 14.48% of the total area of Zimbabwe.
 It is the third-largest in area of Zimbabwe's provinces, after Matabeleland North and Mashonaland West.
-A diverse province, the Karanga, a Shona subgroup, form the majority, with minorities of Shangani in the southeast and Ndebele in the west.
+A diverse province, the Karanga, a Shona subgroup, form the majority, with communities of Tsonga people in the southeast and Ndebele people in the west.
 Its economy is largely centred around agriculture and tourism.
 Masvingo Province is home to the Great Zimbabwe ruins, a World Heritage Site and major tourist attraction.

 History

 The town of Fort Victoria was founded in 1890 and was the first large settlement to be established by the Pioneer Column of the British South Africa Company which makes it the oldest town in Zimbabwe.
 It was named in honour of Queen Victoria.

-The province is largely populated by members of the Karanga tribe, who are the most populous tribe in Zimbabwe, and are a sub-group of the Shona speaking tribes that also include the Zezuru, Manyika, and Ndau.
-The province is in the drier lowveldt area in the south of Zimbabwe.
-The boundaries were changed slightly in the 1980s.
+The province is largely populated by members of the Karanga tribe, who are a sub-group of the Shona speaking tribes that also include the Zezuru, Manyika, and Ndau.
+The province is in the drier lowveldt area in the south of Zimbabwe but however, the boundaries have undergone some changes in the 1980s.
 From white settlement until 2000 most of the area was devoted to cattle ranching, with mining and sugar cane growing (irrigated from Lake Mutirikwi), and communal areas where subsistence farming is carried out.
 With the land reforms of the early 21st century large scale cattle and mixed farms are being redistributed to small farmers.

 Geography

 Masvingo (formerly Fort Victoria) is the capital of the province.
 Chiredzi and Triangle are other major towns in the province.
 Other towns include Mashava and the newly upgraded Mpandawana which used to be a growth point.
 The province is dominated by the Save, Runde, Mwenezi and Limpopo river systems which all either join or drain directly into the Indian Ocean.
-Kopjes, grey and bald in the hot sun, dot the countryside.
-Mopane trees, drought tolerant and sturdy, are found throughout the province.
+Kopjes, grey and bald in the hot sun, dot the countryside with mopane trees, which are drought tolerant and sturdy, found throughout the province.